OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 # Sandboxed frames

 - Use the `sandbox` attribute of an `iframe` for untrusted content.
-- The `sandbox` attribute of an `iframe` enables restrictions on content within a `iframe`.
+- The `sandbox` attribute of an `iframe` enables restrictions on content within an `iframe`.
 The following restrictions are active when the `sandbox` attribute is set:
     1. All markup is treated as being from a unique origin.
     2. All forms and scripts are disabled.
     3. All links are prevented from targeting other browsing contexts.
-    4. All features that triggers automatically are blocked.
+    4. All features that trigger automatically are blocked.
     5. All plugins are disabled.

 It is possible to have a [fine-grained control](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#attr-iframe-sandbox) over `iframe` capabilities using the value of the `sandbox` attribute.